 sponsored by

 Use of the park grows throughout the day.
 Early morning athletes like DeLise and Urban who are up with the sun give way to a slightly larger cohort of walkers, runners and cyclists as the day settles in.
 One recent sunny morning, a friend and I enjoyed a few solitary moments at the summit, with sunlight flaring off the water behind a fringe of trees on distant Beacon Hill, though we crossed paths with plenty of people on our way up and down.
-Weekday traffic peaks as people end their work days or hurry out to catch the last daylight.
-“Hordes of people” visited the park in the spring, DeLise says.
-Fewer have been out this winter, but she expects to see more again when the weather improves.
-“People who had never used
+Weekday traffic peaks as people end their work days or hurry out to catch the last daylight. โHordes of peopleโ visited the park in the spring, DeLise says.
+Fewer have been out this winter, but she expects to see more again when the weather improves. โPeople who had never used [the park] before and kind of discovered it, I think now that they know, theyโll go back to it,โ she says.

 East Rock Park